Free Acorn Boardwalk Auditory Processing Game This post provides a free resource, the Acorn Boardwalk…

 Auditory Learning: 5 Steps of Hearing vs. Listening in the Classroom

-As an English teacher, I have been through state mandated testing for a few years now.
-Each year when my student’s tests scores come back, the section they usually perform the lowest in is listening skills.
-I tried everything that I was taught in school to improve this score.
-I played them podcast after podcast with comprehension questions to practice.
-We talked about listening strategies.
-Yet, nothing worked.
-After observing a group of students in a casual after school setting, I realized that my students were not truly listening to each other.
+Many teachers say the section their students usually perform lowest at in test scores is listening.
+Some teachers report playing podcasts with questions so their kids can practice comprehension.
+They work on listening strategies.
+Yet, nothing works.
+In fact, if you were to observe a group of students in a casual after school setting, many of them are not truly listening to each other.
 One would tell a story and the next would talk about a story she experienced on the same topic, but they weren’t playing off of each other at all.
-My co-worker also noticed this, so we decided to teach them basic social skills as an experiment.

-For a few months, we taught them basic lessons like, “when you are listening to someone, you shouldn’t be thinking about what you are going to say next” and, “it’s okay to not share something about yourself.”
-We practiced this casually for six months.
-At the end of the year, those students’ listening scores improved much more than their peers.
-Now, association is not always causation, but it did make me curious about kids and if they are being taught the social skills that they are losing while being on their phones or computers.
+Basic lessons like, “when you are listening to someone, you shouldn’t be thinking about what you are going to say next” and, “it’s okay to not share something about yourself” are often lost on many kids.
+When practicing these types of scenarios, teachers can begin to see improvements in the a child’s listening skills.
+Now, association is not always causation, but it brings to question if kids are being taught the social skills they need while being on their phones or computers.
 One of those social skills, simply listening.